seliv55/mid_correct/README.md

 ???@???:~/R$ R

 3. Read the R-script:
+> source("lib.R")
 > source("midcor.R")

 4. Read a particular input file with data designed for analysis and analyze them using the functions available in Midcor:
-> correct("filename")
+> correct("filename","opt")

 Here "filename" is the name of the input file contaiming raw GCMS data The input data is a file with raw mas/charge (m/z) distribution provided directly by a GCMS machine.
 An example of input data file is shown below.
 Comments are included between * *, they should not be present in a real input file.
+The files "GluC2C4b" and "GluC2C5" provide the examples. "opt" could be either "constant" (or shortening of this word) when the difference D between theoretical and experimental mass distribution does not depend on the metabolite labeling, or "variable" (or shortening of this word) when D depends on the labeling.

 * content of an input file is below *